diojin/mockingjay/docs/frameworks.md

      }
  }
 ```
-This approach is most useful when using Spring's PropertySourcesPlaceholderConfigurer, usually enabled via XML with `<context:property-placeholder/>`.
+This approach is most useful when using Spring's **PropertySourcesPlaceholderConfigurer**, usually enabled via XML with `<context:property-placeholder/>`.
 See the section below on composing @Configuration classes with Spring XML using @ImportResource, see @Value Javadoc, and see @Bean Javadoc for details on working with BeanFactoryPostProcessor types such as PropertySourcesPlaceholderConfigurer.

 __Composing @Configuration classes__
 1. With the @Import annotation